RomuloThiago/Imu/README.md

 ### Calculate tilt angle

-Calculate the angle between the xy plane normal and the local z axis.
+The function calculates the angle between the xy plane normal and the local z axis.

 void calculatetiltang(string file_in, string file_out);